Individualized, careful treatment of acne and acne scarring in teens and adults.

 Sometimes bacteria that live on our skin, p. acnes, also get inside the clogged pore.
 Inside the pore, the bacteria have a perfect environment for multiplying very quickly.
 With loads of bacteria inside, the pore becomes inflamed (red and swollen).
 If the inflammation goes deep into the skin, an acne cyst or nodule appears.

 People who have mild acne have a few blemishes.
 They may have whiteheads, blackheads, papules, and/or pustules (aka pimples).
 Many people can treat mild acne with products that you can buy without a prescription.
 A product containing benzoyl peroxide or salicylic acid often clears the skin.
-This does not mean that the acne will clear overnight.

 Despite the claims, acne treatment does not work overnight.
 At-home treatment requires 4-8 weeks to see improvement.
 Once acne clears, you must continue to treat the skin to prevent breakouts.